Submission Procedure

 In order to submit a paper to AMIS, the corresponding author first needs to register in the AMIS App.
 Then, he/she may submit a maximum of 2 paper(s) on their own behalf and that of any coauthor(s).

-2. Once your code is checked, you may set your personalized password and input your details.
+2. Set your password: Once your code is checked, you may set your personalized password and input your details.
 Should you wish to receive an invoice for your conference fee, you may also input invoicing details.
 The signing-up procedure is only needed once, as credentials remain active thereafter.

-4. Once signed-up, you will be taken to the 'Login' page, where you may now log in with the credentials used during the sign-up process (email address and password).
+4. Log in: Once signed up, you will be taken to the 'Login' page, where you may now log in with the credentials used during the sign-up process (email address and password).
 If anytime you have forgotten your password, you may recover it via the 'Recover password' link, and follow the instructions sent to your indicated email address.

-6. Once logged in as an author, you may manage papers, pay the conference fee, edit your personal information, wiew the reviews when ready, and also see any reports that correspond to your user account (including your invoice if you made a payment).
-When submitting a paper, once the paper’s title, keywords, abstract and (co)authors have been entered, you need to upload:
+6. Submit your paper: Once logged in as an author, you may manage papers, pay the conference fee, edit your personal information, view the reviews when ready, and see any reports that correspond to your user account.
+When submitting a paper, once the paper's title, keywords, abstract and (co)authors have been entered, you need to upload:

 1. A blind .PDF file containing the paper, without any identification of authors; this file will be used for reviewing purposes, so please ensure complete anonymity of authors (by removing such items as names, affiliations, correspondence address, acknowledgments etc.);